~ Click here to read today's Scripture on Bible Gateway ~

 Okay, so Ezekiel Chapters 21 & 22 are the types of chapters where you might you think about stereotypes of the Old Testament - a "grouchy/mean" God perhaps one might say about these two chapters...
 However! - context of course is key to keep in mind.
 We must also know the book of Jeremiah or Ezekiel prior to these chapters.
 God has been slow to anger, compassionate, asking - no, begging - people to repent.
 And they have not.
 And things just keep getting worse and worse and worse.
 Check out chapter 22 verses 1 through 16 for how bad the sins of Jerusalem have gotten...
 All of this reminds me that the consequences for sin are very real.
 Let us never forget the truth of Romans 6:23 - "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."

-Worship God: Today's readings in Ezekiel remind me of Matt Redman's song "Blessed Be Your Name," performed live here by the Newsboys:
+Worship Video: Today’s readings reminded me of Matt Redman's "Blessed Be Your Name:"

 Is God's name blessed to you?
 Click here for your true Blessings!